-The following theorem results from integrating the MSE and demonstrating that the contribution from points near the boundary is negligible.
-An analogous result was derived for classical multivariate Gasser--Müller estimators with $k$th-order kernels by \citet[p.~179--180]{MR1369600}; see also \citet[Chapter~6]{MR960887} and \citet{MR1239102}.
+The following result provides the MISE of the D-GM estimator, showing that the contribution from points near the boundary is negligible.
+A similar result was derived for the classical multivariate GM estimators with $k$th-order kernels in \cite[p.~179--180]{MR1369600}; see also \cite[Chapter~6]{MR960887} and~\cite{MR1239102}.